TyModdingWiki/tymoddingwiki.github.io/docs/Ty1/index.md

 ### Models

-Models are stored in the `.mdl` files and can be imported and exported in blender using Kana's Ty 1 mdl plugin [https://github.com/ElusiveFluffy/MDL2-Blender-Plugin](https://github.com/ElusiveFluffy/MDL2-Blender-Plugin){:target="_blank"}.
+Models are stored in the `.mdl` files and can be imported and exported in blender using Kana's Ty 1 mdl plugin.
-All the documentation on how to use the plugin is in the readme on the github page.
+All the documentation on how to install and use the plugin is on the [Editing MDL Models Page](../Ty1/EditingMDLs.md).

 ## Loading modified game files